SverreNystad/game-of-Life/README.md

 ## Future Features
 1. **Adjustable Grid Size**: Allow users to customize the grid size to better suit their screen resolution and preferences.
+  * Is implemented but not accessible by the UI
 2. **Speed Control**: Provide the ability to control the speed of the simulation, allowing users to observe the game's evolution at a slower or faster pace.
 3. **Pattern Library**: Include a library of pre-built patterns that users can load into the grid, making it easy to experiment with well-known Game of Life patterns such as gliders, oscillators, and spaceships.
 4. **Saving and Loading**: Allow users to save and load their grid configurations, enabling them to share and experiment with different setups.
 5. **Statistics**: Display live statistics about the current state of the grid, such as the total number of live cells, the number of generations, and the overall population density.
 6. **Cell Aging**: Implement a cell aging feature, where cells change color based on their age, providing a visual representation of the grid's history.
-7. **Support for Other Cellular Automata**: Expand the application to support other cellular automata rules and systems, making it a versatile tool for exploring a wide range of mathematical models.

 ## License
 This game of life application is released under the [MIT License](https://opensource.org/licenses/MIT).
-Please refer to the `[LICENSE](https://github.com/SverreNystad/game-of-Life/blob/master/LICENSE)` file in the project's root folder for the full text.
+Please refer to the [LICENSE](https://github.com/SverreNystad/game-of-Life/blob/master/LICENSE) file in the project's root folder for the full text.